gravityforms/gravityformscli/readme.txt

 1. Go to the Plugin management page of WordPress admin section and enable the 'Gravity Forms CLI' plugin

 == ChangeLog ==

+= 1.0.4 =
+- Fixed an issue with the "wp gf install" command ending with an error message when no error occurred.

 = 1.0.3 =
 - Added the "wp gf tool system-report" command and the "wp gf tool status" alias for outputting the system report from the Gravity Forms 2.2+ System Status page.